realCodezz/LMS-Application/README.md

-# Group 16 PSD LMS Application for preschool 👋
+# LMS Application for preschool 👨‍👩‍👦‍👦

 ## To get started: